 In this session, Raf takes us on a brief journey through psychiatric history, the rise of ‘the recovery model’ and reflects on his own recovery journey as a former service user.
 A short-film on Raf’s upbringing details his involvement in gangs and eventual incarceration into young offenders’ institutions and forensic psychiatric units which brings to light the inequalities and cultural impact of mental health issues within urban communities.
 His inspiring transformation post-discharge sees him detail how he worked his way up to a board level position in one of the largest private care groups in the United Kingdom within the space of a year all whilst losing half of his body weight and despite no formal education, being accepted onto a Master’s Programme in Mental Health Recovery and Social Inclusion.
 The audience is left to reflect on whether this story of hope and perseverance is a mirage in a broken system or that far from being a fantasy, recovery is possible with right ingredients.

 He is currently the Expert by Experience Lead with Cygnet Healthcare and an Expert by Experience with the Care Quality Commission.
-His experience of working on both a strategic and local level within Cygnet Healthcare has been recognised as ‘an area of outstanding practice’ by the Care Quality Commission and a number of other external and independent organisations.
+His experience of working on both a strategic and local level within Cygnet Healthcare has been recognized as ‘an area of outstanding practice’ by the Care Quality Commission and a number of other external and independent organizations.

 Awarded the ‘special recognition award’ for two years running, Raf has personally mentored over 100 mental health service users into becoming experts by experience.
 Raf was one of 12 chairs on the Independent Review of the Mental Health Act commissioned by the Department of Health and Social Care.
 He is now currently studying an MSc in Mental Health Recovery and Social Inclusion at the University of Hertfordshire.